 \subsubsection{Video segmentation}

 The task of video segmentation is to separate moving parts (foreground) from stationary backgrounds in a video.
 For a video with $F$ frames, where each frame is an image with width $W$ and height $H$, we can model it as $F$ separated datasets.
 Each dataset has the data of one image frame or $H$ observations from $\mathbb{R}^W$.
-Therefore we can naturally apply \name to recover local and global PCs from the constructed datasets of all frames.
-Intuitively, the global PCs should capture shared features across all frames, which correspond to the stationary background.
-Local PCs learn the unique features in each frame, which corresponds to the moving parts.
-Hence, after obtaining global and local PCs, we project the original picture into the space spanned by global and local PCs to extract the background and foreground.
+Therefore, we can naturally apply \name to recover local and global PCs from the constructed datasets of all frames.
+Intuitively, the global PCs should capture shared features across all frames, representing the stationary background.
+Meanwhile, local PCs capture unique features in each frame corresponding to the moving parts.
+Hence, after obtaining the global and local PCs, we project the original picture onto the subspace spanned by these components to extract the background and foreground segments.

-We use a surveillance video example from \citet{videodatabase}.
-We use $50$ global PCs and $50$ local PCs and apply Algorithm \ref{alg:consensus} with choice 2.
-Some segmentation results are shown in Table. \ref{tab:simulatevideo}.
-From Table. \ref{tab:simulatevideo}, we can see that backgrounds and moving parts are well separated by global and local PCs, validating \name's ability to find common and unique features in image datasets.
+We use a surveillance video example from \citet{vacavant}.
+We set $r_1=50$ and $r_{2,(1)}=\cdots=r_{2,(N)}=50$ and apply Algorithm \ref{alg:consensus} with choice 2.
+Some segmentation results are shown in Table \ref{tab:simulatevideo}.
+From Table \ref{tab:simulatevideo}, we can see that backgrounds and moving parts are well separated by global and local PCs, validating \name's ability to find common and unique features in image datasets.